Dean Solomon

 Dean Solomon (born 9 January 1980) is a former professional Australian rules footballer who played for the Essendon Football Club and the Fremantle Football Club in the Australian Football League (AFL).
-Solomon served as caretaker senior coach with the Gold Coast Football Club for the last 3 games of the 2017 season, following the departure of senior coach Rodney Eade on 7 August 2017.
+Solomon served as the caretaker senior coach of Essendon following the sacking of Brad Scott in May 2026.
+He also served as caretaker senior coach with Gold Coast for the last three games of the 2017 season, following the departure of senior coach Rodney Eade on 7 August 2017.

 Early career

-Solomon grew up in the small mining town of Broken Hill excelling in basketball, cricket and football though it is the latter in which he held the most promise.

-Playing for the North Broken Hill Football Club, a team with which his family has a long history he received several honours as a junior, along with several junior premierships, however as a 16-year-old he was awarded "best junior" when playing for the league or A-grade team against many large, hard men who would often attempt to physically intimidate him.
+Solomon grew up in the outback mining town of Broken Hill excelling in basketball, cricket and football though it is the latter in which he held the most promise.
+Playing for the North Broken Hill Football Club, a team with which his family has a long history, he received several honours as a junior, along with several junior premierships, however as a 16-year-old he was awarded "best junior" when playing for the league or A-grade team against many large, hard men who would often attempt to physically intimidate him.
 Solomon played his last game for North Broken Hill in 1996, unfortunately injuring his fingers and missing a grand final.

 Solomon then went on to play for the Bendigo Pioneers in the under 18 TAC Cup competition.
 He was selected in the 1997 AFL draft by Essendon with a 2nd round selection, number 20 overall.

 Playing career

 Essendon

 Solomon made his AFL debut in 1998 for Essendon and was part of their 2000 premiership team.
-Solomon played a total of 158 games and kicked a total of 56 goals for Essendon Football Club from 1998 until 2006.
+Solomon played a total of 158 games and kicked a total of 56 goals for Essendon from 1998 until 2006.